northern-64bit/FinanceToolkit/README.md

 [![PYPI Version](https://img.shields.io/pypi/v/FinanceToolkit)](https://pypi.org/project/FinanceToolkit/)
 [![PYPI Downloads](https://img.shields.io/pypi/dm/FinanceToolkit)](https://pypi.org/project/FinanceToolkit/)

+**NOTE: THIS VERSION HAS ALL TYPING REMOVED AND THUS SUPPORTS PYTHON VERSIONS LESS THAN PYTHON 3.10.
+THIS IS MERELY MEANT TO SUPPORT THOSE WHO HAVEN"T UPDATED YET AND WON"T BE MAINTAINED FURTHER.**

 While browsing a variety of websites, I kept finding that the same financial metric can greatly vary per source and so do the financial statements reported while little information is given how the metric was calculated.

 For example, Microsoft's Price-to-Earnings (PE) ratio on the 6th of May, 2023 is reported to be 28.93 (Stockopedia), 32.05 (Morningstar), 32.66 (Macrotrends), 33.09 (Finance Charts), 33.66 (Y Charts), 33.67 (Wall Street Journal), 33.80 (Yahoo Finance) and 34.4 (Companies Market Cap).
 All of these calculations are correct, however the method applied varies leading to different results.
 Therefore, collecting data from multiple sources can lead to wrong interpretation of the results given that one source could be applying a different calculation method than another.
 And that is, if it is even freely available.
 Often the calculation is hidden behind a paid subscription.